starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 In the Project Navigator (left sidebar), right-click on the Custom Application Resources folder and choose `New File`.
 Select `Header File` as the type and click Next.
 Save the file as `<projectName>-Bridging-Header.h`, again, minding the naming convention.
 Then click Create.

 Because we created our bridging header manually, we also need to update our build settings.
 Select your project name (topmost item in the ProjectNavigator).
-Select your target, then click the `Build Settings` tab (top center).
+Select your target, then click the `Build Settings - All` tab (top center).
 Scroll down and find `Swift Compiler - General`.
 Double click the empty space next to `Objective-C Bridging Header` to open a popover.
 From the Project Navigator (left sidebar), drag `MyProject-Bridging-Header.h` into the popover.
 That will ensure the correct path is set, without any typos.

 ---

 ### Xcode: Edit Bridging Header

-Open `MyProject-Bridging-Header.h` from the Project Navigator and add these 2 import statements:
+Open `MyProject-Bridging-Header.h` from the Project Navigator and add these 2 import statements after the `#define` statement:

 ```objective-c
 #import "UIKit/UIKit.h"
 #import "FMX_Exports.h"
 ```

 Build the project (Command-B).
 You shouldn't have any errors.
+If you failed to set a development team, select your target, `Signing & Capabilities`, and select a team.

 ---

 ### Xcode: Edit SwiftAppDelegate
-Open `SwiftAppDelegate.swift` from the Project Navigator and finish it out like this (updated for Swift 5):
+Open `MyAppDelegate.swift` from the Project Navigator and finish it out like this (updated for Swift 5):

 ```swift
 import Foundation